-17 Is there a concept in your jurisdiction providing for class-lawsuit in labour or employment matters?
+16 Is there a concept in your jurisdiction providing for classlawsuit in labour or employment matters?
 Does your law allow the consolidation of multiple labour or employment proceedings?
+Are human rights related grievances admissible in labour and employment proceedings?

 Our legislation does not consider class actions in labour matters.
-However, if several workers are in a same situation with their employer and claim the same rights, they may all file their suits in the same trial, or request the accumulation before the same court of causes which were initiated individually.
+However, if several workers are in a similar situation with their employer and claim the same rights, they may all file their lawsuits in the same trial or request the accumulation before the same court of causes that were initiated individually.
+Article 485 establishes a special procedure to protect employees' constitutional rights, imposing fines to the employer in case of breach.

-18 Can foreign lawyers serve as counsel in labour or employment proceedings in your jurisdiction?
+17 Can foreign lawyers serve as counsel in labour or employment proceedings in your jurisdiction?
 If so, can they do so alone or must a local lawyer serve as co-counsel?
 Are their fees subject to local taxation?

-Only lawyers with a professional title granted or recognised by the Supreme Court can act in courts or as attorneys or counselor in labour matters in Chile.
-All documentation must be in Spanish, thus full command of the Spanish language is necessary.
+Only lawyers with a professional title granted or recognised by the Supreme Court have locus standi and can act in Courts as attorneys or counsellors in labour matters in Chile.
+All documentation must be in Spanish, so full command of the Spanish language is necessary.
 Income tax is applicable to all services rendered in Chile.